They surely want to beat the crap out of the other.

 Magneto: Capcom pretty much gathered every single power (except Psychic Powers) Magneto has ever had since his debut, so yeah, in the hands of some writters the Master of Magnetism indeed was capable of creating Force Fields that were not limited to deflecting just metal; attacking with Beams and Energy Blasts that were said to be just a Second Mutation of his already powerful control over magnetism.
 Simply put, Magneto isn't shown to have all these powers in the same continuity.

-Mega Man: The classic Blue Bomber has his set of copied powers from other Robot Masters (namely the Leaf Shield from 2 and Tornado Hold from 8), as well as the Mega Ball from 8 and the Mega Upper (seen in a secret, Street Fighter-style mini-game in 7 and Mega Man 2: The Power Fighters).
+Mega Man (Classic): The classic Blue Bomber has his set of copied powers from other Robot Masters (namely the Leaf Shield from 2 and Tornado Hold from 8), as well as the Mega Ball from 8 and the Mega Upper (seen in a secret, Street Fighter-style mini-game in 7 and Mega Man 2: The Power Fighters).
 Interestingly, he also uses the Rush Drill, a form of Rush that was intended to have been included in Mega Man 3.

 Ryu: Basically, Ryu was all of his incarnations into one up to Marvel vs. Capcom 2: New Age Of Heroes; placing in order, Ryu's appearance is that of his young self from Street Fighter Alpha: white bandana, but his mannerisms (from his quotes) are that his older self from Street Fighter II and beyond, were he should have Ken's red hair ribbon as a bandana to simbolize Ryu's maturity and confidence in his strength while he was troubled with it for his struggle with the Satsui no Hadou in Alpha (he wears it in the first MvC, even though the animations are still the same as before), and he seems to know Sean from Street Fighter III quite well to offer training sessions in his ending for Marvel vs. Capcom: Clash of Super Heroes, a character that Ryu will only meet half-a-decade later.
 Marvel vs. Capcom 3 came and returned Ryu's red bandana (MvC2 snapped back to his Alpha incarnation) and portrayed him as the full-fledged 30-something everyone came to know him as (his MvC3 model derives from the Street Fighter IV one), pretty much fixing all the issues since those were the only notable changes in Ryu's character during his journey.